derekphilipau/musefully/README.md

 ### Set up Elasticsearch

-You can run Elasticsearch in a Docker container, or sign up for an Elasticsearch Cloud account.
-[For Docker, follow the instructions here.](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/docker.html) [Sign up for an Elasticsearch Cloud account here.](https://cloud.elastic.co/)
+You can run Elasticsearch in a Docker container locally or in the cloud, or [sign up for an Elasticsearch Cloud account](https://cloud.elastic.co/).

+#### Non-cloud Elasticsearch

+The `/docker` folder contains a docker-compose config file for running Elasticsearch locally.
+You can run it with `docker-compose up`.
+See related article, ["Start a multi-node cluster with Docker Compose"](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-compose-file).
+Alternatively, use [Elastic stack (ELK) on Docker](https://github.com/deviantony/docker-elk).

+##### Non-cloud post-install

+**API Key**

+Generate an API key (in Kibana: Stack Management > API Keys > Create API key).
+Once you've generated a key, copy the Base64 value to the `ELASTICSEARCH_API_KEY` variable in the .env.local file.

+**CA Cert**

+Copy the Elasticsearch container's CA certificate and put it in `/secrets`.
+If you're using this project's docker-compose.yml:

+`docker cp musefully-es01-1:/usr/share/elasticsearch/config/certs/es01/es01.crt ./secrets/`

+Update .env.local `ELASTICSEARCH_CA_FILE` variable with the crt file location.

 ### Environment Variables